kfprugger/aks-bookstack-velero/README.md

 In any case, we wanted to save money so I started looking around and found this awesome product called [Bookstack](https://www.bookstackapp.com/).
 This app has a lot but mainly I liked the way it has native Draw.IO integration and had a pretty decent WYSIWYG editor.
 In any case, I decided I wanted to ensure that the implementation was a solid as possible on Azure.
 So I looked into deploying it on AKS.
 # Helm Chart
 In this repo, you’ll find a heavily modified Helm chart for deploying the bookstack cluster on AKS.
-First you’ll need to add the repo then you can deploy the chart (after you modify everything in between the carrots < >).
+First you’ll need to add the repo then you can deploy the chart **==(after you modify everything in between the carrots < >)==**.

 `helm repo add k8s-at-home https://k8s-at-home.com/charts`